-Most businesses have come to realise the importance of engaging with social media in an increasingly digital world.
+Most businesses have come to realise the importance of purchasing social media insurance

-With the number of users now in the billions worldwide it’s hard to ignore, but how do you manage your social media risk?
+With the number of users now in the billions worldwide it’s hard to ignore social media, but how do you manage your exposure to third-party litigation.

 Whether you operate on B2C or B2B basis, spreading awareness of your brand, driving potential customers to your website, operating as a thought leader and receiving customer feedback, all adds value to your business.

-However, with greater numbers of UK companies now creating social media accounts, consideration should be made to social media risks and what protections are available.
+However, with greater numbers of UK companies now creating social media accounts, consideration should be made to social media insurance such as professional indemnity

 Social media risks arise because the platforms don’t have the same level of editorial or legal controls that traditional media once did.
 Therefore, promoting your business or promoting someone else’s business, creates a number of potential risks that need to be managed.

 to provide cover for legal expenses and damages.
-However, purchasing business insurance is only part of the solution in being able to successfully manage your exposure.
+However, purchasing cover is only part of the solution in being able to successfully manage your social media exposure.